ionathansideras/mock-interview/react/README.md

 -   **Code quality** is the priority.
 We will not focus on the page's style or design.
 -   We are interested in seeing how the applicant approaches the task, their experience with React, event listeners, component props, and their ability to write clean, maintainable code.
 -   The applicant's ability to think through the problem and implement it efficiently is more important than pixel-perfect design or styling.
+-   If you use a custom hook, you will get extra points.
+We also check if you know about custom hooks.

 Good luck! 🍀